ashfurrow/LongPlay/README.md

 LongPlay
 ========

-Long Play is a record playing app that Adam Shutsa and Ash Furrow (@ashfurrow) want to build in the open source community.
+Long Play is a record playing app that Adam Shutsa and Ash Furrow want to build in the open source community.
 It plays entire albums at once.
-The designers are located in the `Designs` folder.
+The designs are located in the `Designs` folder.

 Project Status
 ----------------